Shipping ethics controversy in fanfiction: Criticism of anti-shippers

+Criticism of pro-shippers

-Pro-shippers have been critiqued for minimizing valid critiques of fan works by labeling any critics of their works as antis.
+Scholars have criticized pro-shippers for minimizing valid critiques of fan works by labeling any critics of their works as antis.
 Anti-racist critiques of fanfiction are sometimes described as anti-ship by white fans, leading to an environment where these and other critiques are dismissed as "anti".
-The pro-ship or anti-anti camp has also been criticized for harassment from their side, including harassment of people raising these critiques.
-Additionally, the term "anti" itself has been critiqued for being sometimes vague or imprecise, as well as contributing to a lack of nuance in discourse over fanfiction.
-The media theorist Stitch characterized the division of discourse into anti-ship and pro-ship camps as a "unhelpful, conversation-ending binary", due to inconsistent and arbitrary criteria for belonging in either faction.
+Pro-shippers have also been accused of engaging in online harassment campaigns, including harassment of people raising anti-racist critiques.
+The term "anti" itself has been characterized as vague or imprecise, as well as contributing to a lack of nuance in discourse over fanfiction.
+The media theorist Stitch characterized the division of discourse into anti- and pro-ship camps as an "unhelpful, conversation-ending binary", due to inconsistent and arbitrary criteria for belonging in either faction.

+Pro-shippers often express their opposition to "guilt tripping" from anti-shippers, believing that fans should not be shamed for reading or creating disturbing works.
+Media scholar Mel Stanfill describes this as an appeal to negative liberty (personal freedom from restrictions by others), arguing that pro-shippers' beliefs can be viewed as a form of "civil libertarianism", comparing it to American political defenses of the First Amendment by groups such as the American Civil Liberties Union.
+Stanfill argues that pro-shippers conflate censorship and regulation, resorting to absolutist positions in which any amount of regulation on works is seen as a slippery slope towards broader censorship.